lehanism/Mushrooms/README.md

 And so, I commit the crime of naming a website something that has absolutely nothing directly to do with its content.
 But hey, This will serve as an experimental plateau for my coding, git-ing, philosophical meanderings and whatever else I may find it mutating into.

 Firstly, have a look at my logos!

+# SASS

+Part of the reason for this project is to try and use SASS.
+I'm trying to separate my css out into different .scss files depending on their function.
+Hopefully resulting in modules that I can resuse on other projects.
+So far my 'SASS' is going to be a lot of regular CSS, but I'll try and use as much as SASS techniques as I can as I move forward.